 |Notes: Rates listed above subject to change without notice.||Rates applicable to Telus Home Phone/Home Phone Lite customers only.||Rates applicable to Yak Digital Home Phone customers only.|

 The long-distance rate comparison table above is between Telus and two VoIP providers: Yak and Rebtel.
-Yak is best-known for its home phone service but also offers long distance service.
+Yak is best-known for its home phone service but also offers long-distance service.
 Rebtel, on the other hand, specializes in long-distance calls only.
 From the table, I have highlighted the lowest calling rates in yellow.
 As you can see, none of Telus’ long-distance rates in this table are the lowest.
 However, Telus does offer unlimited long-distance plans for certain countries.
 For instance, Telus’ unlimited plan for India is cheaper than a VoIP provider.
-Unfortunately, its basic home phone service costs more than most VoIP providers which negate the saving (more info below).
+Unfortunately, its basic home phone service costs more than most VoIP providers which negates the saving (more info below).

 Between the two VoIP providers, Rebtel has better long-distance rates (9 out of 14 lowest rates are from Rebtel).
 Rebtel’s long-distance service could be accessed via a smartphone app or by dialing an access number.
 This means anyone can use its service with or without a smartphone.
 To access Rebtel’s long-distance rates, a Rebtel account is required to purchase credits or subscribe to one of its long-distance plans.
 Payment options include credit cards and Paypal.
 Rebtel offers an auto top-up/recharge option so long-distance credits and subscriptions are always available.
 Yak’s rates are better than Telus but not as low as Rebtel in some countries.
 Like Telus, Yak does offer the convenience of calling long-distance from your home phone without the need to sign up or prepay for credits.

 Now, we will examine home phone services offered by Telus and its VoIP competitors.
 For residential phone service, Telus offers two service options: Home Phone and Home Phone Lite.
 The main difference between the two is Home Phone includes 9 calling features while the Lite version contains only 1 calling feature.
-Home Phone option is $40 per month while Home Phone Lite is $30.
+The home Phone option is $40 per month while Home Phone Lite is $30.
 You can save $5 per month by bundling with another Telus service.
 There are also promotional discounts of $5 for stand-alone service and $10 for bundled service for both service options for the first 3 months.

 So, how do VoIP providers fare against Telus’ home phone service?
 At first, I wasn’t sure which VoIP provider to pick for the comparison.
-Therefore, I visited www.gonevoip.ca which offers comprehensive information of VoIP providers in Canada.
-After researching www.gonevoip.ca , I quickly came to the conclusion that all VoIP providers offer cheaper home phone service than Telus’ cheapest offering even including all the bundling and promotional discounts from Telus.
+Therefore, I visited www.gonevoip.ca which offers comprehensive information on VoIP providers in Canada.
+After researching www.gonevoip.ca, I quickly came to the conclusion that all VoIP providers offer cheaper home phone service than Telus’ cheapest offering even including all the bundling and promotional discounts from Telus.
 The reason is simple: most VoIP providers charge less than $10 per month for their service.
 Combining this low price and a long list of free calling features makes VoIP home phone service an exceptional value and make Telus’ high price stands out like a sore thumb.

-To summarize, long-distance rates and home phone service offered by big phone companies like Telus are still too expensive when compared to VoIP providers in general.
-If you are seeking the best long-distance calling rates regardless who your home phone service provider is or you only own a mobile phone, you should take a closer look at Rebtel.
+To summarize, long-distance rates and home phone services offered by big phone companies like Telus are still too expensive when compared to VoIP providers in general.
+If you are seeking the best long-distance calling rates regardless of who your home phone service provider is or you only own a mobile phone, you should take a closer look at Rebtel.
 Going back to my friend’s story in the opening, if his partner went to China today, his long-distance bill will only be less than $80 ($6.35 x 12), not $3,000 for the entire year using Rebtel with unlimited calling.